ruester/debian-maven-plugin/README.md

 The configuration is 100% optional, but you probably need at least a couple of these elements to create your package.

-1. <version> specifies the version for the Debian package being created and it is automatically taken from the version for the artifact being built.
+1. &lt;version&gt; specifies the version for the Debian package being created and it is automatically taken from the version for the artifact being built.
 In this example, we will be overriding version the version number 2.5 with the debian package version 2.5.99.

-2. <maintainer> specifies the name and email of the package maintainer.
+2. &lt;maintainer&gt; specifies the name and email of the package maintainer.
    You can hardcode it here directly or, like I show in this example, use environment variables for example.
-Note that the Debian scripts are particularly anal about the format for this field (ok, they are pretty anal about everything) and it should read something along the lines of Wile E. Coyote <wile@acme.com>
+Note that the Debian scripts are particularly anal about the format for this field (ok, they are pretty anal about everything) and it should read something along the lines of _Wile E. Coyote &lt;wile@acme.com&gt;_
-   (note the space between the name and the < character.
+   (note the space between the name and the &lt; character.
 Yes.
 It matters!)
-   Also, remember to escape the angle brackets with the proper xml escape codes .. ie.. &lt; or &gt;)
+   Also, remember to escape the angle brackets with the proper xml escape codes .. ie.. &amp;lt; or &amp;gt;)

 3. The target location where the packet contents will be put on the target system.
 Defaults to /usr/share/java